Appeals of University and Student Conduct Hearings

 The Student Conduct Appeal Board shall consist of the Dean of Students or designee.

-The University Conduct Appeal Board shall consist of three members: the Vice President for Student Affairs or designee as Chair and with the power to vote; a full-time faculty member or administrator; and a University student.
+The University Conduct Appeal Board shall consist of three members: the Vice President for Student Affairs or designee as Chair and with the power to vote and two additional panel members who may include either full-time faculty members, students or administrators.
 At the discretion of the Chair substitutes may be named when necessary.
 The faculty, administrator, and student member will be selected from members of the Conduct Board Panel who did not serve on the Hearing Panel from which the decision is being appealed.

 Section F: General Provisions

 The following general provisions are common elements of appeals:

 - Parties are responsible for strict adherence to all deadlines and procedures for the filing and processing of appeals.

 - Failure to present information or witnesses that were known to the student at the time of the original hearing will not be considered new evidence.

 - Minutes and/or recordings of the University Conduct Board hearings will be available to the Appeal Board.

 - The burden of proof in an appeal rests on the appealing party to show why the previous decision should not be affirmed.
 It is not the responsibility of the Appeal Board to justify any decision imposed by the Hearing Panel.

 - There is no right to appeal the sanctions or penalties issued by the Dean of Students or designee.
 Appeal submissions disputing sanctions will not be approved.